EmailEngine, an alternative for Nylas Email API

 For starters, the most obvious one is that Nylas is a managed service, while EmailEngine is software you download and run on your premises.
 The less obvious but even more important difference is how these services handle email messages.

-Nylas supports a variety of email backends, while EmailEngine supports only the most common one – IMAP.
+Nylas supports a large variety of email backends, while EmailEngine supports only the most common ones – IMAP, Gmail API, and MS Graph API.
 If you expect to provide services to sales teams on old Exchange systems without IMAP support, this is a deal-breaker for EmailEngine.

 Nylas makes copies of all the emails on synced accounts to their database.
-EmailEngine, by default, only keeps a local index without any message content.
-Nylas retrieves the requested info from their local database when you run an API call, while EmailEngine has to run IMAP commands against the IMAP server.
+EmailEngine only keeps a local index without any message content.
+Nylas retrieves the requested info from their local database when you run an API call, while EmailEngine has to run IMAP or API commands against the email server.

 Also, EmailEngine is slower for many operations than Nylas because it can only run a single command at a time against the same account on the IMAP server.